yuanxiaochenAC/EvoAgentX/docs/tutorial/tools.md

 4. **File Operations**: Learned how to handle file operations with special support for different file formats
 5. **Browser Automation**: Learned how to control web browsers using both Selenium-based fine-grained control and AI-driven natural language automation
 6. **MCP Tools**: Learned how to connect to external services using the Model Context Protocol
+7. **Google Maps Tools**: Learned how to access comprehensive mapping and location services for geocoding, places search, directions, and time zone information

 Tools in EvoAgentX extend your agents' capabilities by providing access to external resources and computation.
 By combining these toolkits with agents and workflows, you can build powerful AI systems that can retrieve information, perform calculations, and interact with the world.